 Defending clients’ rights in a dispute is a lawyer’s quintessential role.
 However, today’s globalized world has multiplied the variety of forms, settings, jurisdictions and legal systems that attorneys need to navigate in order to make those rights prevail.

 Presenting a case in front of a national court or arbitral tribunal remains a defining moment in a lawyer’s career.
 Today, however, achieving this requires being prepared to deal strategically with cross-border litigation, parallel proceedings or international insolvency situations.
 As a business lawyer, this will also mean seeking the protection afforded by international investment law, and undertaking structured business mediation when appropriate.

-The International Dispute Resolution LL.M. prepares you to become an accomplished, versatile lawyer in the international business dispute resolution arena of the 21st century.
+This specialization prepares you to become an accomplished, versatile lawyer in the international business dispute resolution arena of the 21st century.

 - Acquire a 360o overview of business dispute resolution, including international commercial arbitration, cross-border litigation in the EU and beyond, investor-state dispute resolution and structured mediation.

 - A strong foundation in business law matched with business administration.

 - Benefit from a balance between solid legal understanding and practical exposure right from day one.

 - Learn from a world-class faculty composed of academics and practitioners from major international seats, including Madrid, Paris, London and Geneva.